parse-community/parse-server-api-mail-adapter/README.md

 The Parse Server API Mail Adapter enables Parse Server to send emails using any 3rd party API with built-in dynamic templates and localization.

-## Transfer <!-- omit in toc -->
+## Fork Notice <!-- omit in toc -->

-ℹ️ This repository has been transferred to the Parse Platform Organization on May 15, 2022.
-Please update any links that you may have to this repository, for example if you cloned or forked this repository and maintain a remote link to this original repository, or if you are referencing a GitHub commit directly as your dependency.
+ℹ️ This repository is a forked from [parse-community/parse-server-api-mail-adapter](https://github.com/parse-community/parse-server-api-mail-adapter) by [Manuel Trezza](https://github.com/mtrezza).
+This fork simply adds two features we needed:
+- A boolean property/parameter named external to the options passed to MailAdapter and sendMail method respectively.
+Setting this parameter to true by passes local processing of the email delegates directly to the apiCallback.
+- With local processing enabled i.e. setting external to false, in addition to `payload` and `locale` properties passed to the apiCallback, the original params as passed as `options`.

 ---